apankowski/doc88-downloader/README.md

 Create a browser bookmark pasting content of [this file](bookmark.min.js) (exactly as it is) in the URL field.

-From now on, clicking it on a document page will download all pages as JPEGs.
+From now on, clicking it on a document page will download all pages as PNG images in a single ZIP file.

 Don't interact with the page during the process until it finishes.
+Be patient for documents with many pages e.g 100+, it may take a while.

 ⚠️ In case of Chrome, the first time you download pages you may see a popup stating that "This site is attempting to download multiple files".
 You have to allow it as each page is downloaded as a separate file.